raynaharrisphd/raynaharrisphd.github.io/_posts/2024-09-27-performance-summit.md

 Where ever you are, bring your attention to your heart center, and bring your palms to touch at heart center.
 The light in me acknowledges and honors the light in you.
 Thank you being here today to practice yoga and learn more about your body and mind and to share your experiences with this beautiful community. _Namaste_.

-## MSPE Resources

-The Mindful Sport Performance Enhancement (MSPE) exercises that inspired this flow are described in detail in [this book](https://www.mindfulsportperformance.org/book), and [audio recordings are available here](https://www.mindfulsportperformance.org/resources).

--